SarAhmed/Recommender-System/README.md

 > recommendBasedOnUsers "C"
 "earphone"
 ```
-## Acknowledgments
+## Acknowledgment
-This project was designed by the MET department at the German University in Cairo
+This project was designed by the MET department at the German University in Cairo.